 Try to schedule your major bill payments to occur shortly after your salary is credited.
 This ensures you have sufficient funds and helps you allocate money for bills before other expenses.

-- In-App History: Check the ‘Transactions’ or ‘History’ section of your payment app.
+- In-App History: Check the ‘Transactions’ or ‘History’ section of your payment app for proof of payment.

-- SMS Confirmation: Look for the message with the transaction ID from your app or bank.
+- SMS Confirmation: Look for the message with the transaction ID from your app or bank after each payment.

-- Email Receipt: Many billers and platforms send an email confirmation.
+- Email Receipt: Many billers and platforms send an email confirmation that serves as a valuable record.

-- Bank Statement: Verify the debit from your bank account.
+- Bank Statement: Verify the debit from your bank account to confirm the payment was processed.

 Conclusion